 • Purple corn is traditionally consumed as chicha morada, a Peruvian drink made of an entire ear of corn.
 It’s rarely consumed other than as an additive to desserts.

 • Purple corn can only be found in Peru, but purple corn powder is available year-round in specialty grocery stores for use in smoothies or desserts.
+It would also be great in my Milk-Free Corn Casserole recipe.

 • Purple corn is a great source of the antioxidant anthocyanin and natural sugars.